 Karen Tanksley, publisher of the Effingham Herald, told the Sunrise Rotary club about the changes in newspaper publication and the promising future for hometown newspapers.

 In an annual tradition prior to the kickoff of the Effingham County-South Effingham football game, the two schools' marching bands performed together.

 On the 12th anniversary of the Sept.
 11, 2001 terrorist attacks, Effingham County first responders were recognized prior to Wednesday's South Effingham-Effingham County softball game at Rebel Field.

-The United Way of Effingham County is on its way toward reaching its 2013 fundraising goal.
+The United Way of Effingham County kicked off its 2013 fundraising campaign Wednesday with a powerful message to the community.

 Traffic on Springfield's Laurel Street near its intersection with Highway 21 can get a little slow on Friday afternoon, and not solely because drivers are in a rush to get home.

 The Clyo Masonic Lodge No. 280 presented a gift on loan to the Historic Effingham Society Museum.